Sound Abilities

 How much do sessions cost?

 • Fees vary by session type and length.
-Funding/rebates may be available through Medicare, NDIS or private health insurance.
+Funding/rebates may be available through Medicare, NDIS, DVA or private health insurance.

 How do I book an appointment?

-• You can fill out our Enquiry Form online and we will be in touch with next steps!
+• Give us a call on 0481 227 871 or you can fill out our Enquiry Form online and we will be in touch with next steps!

 How long does it take to see improvement?